 Under the Companies Law, the board of directors of a public company must appoint an internal auditor based on the recommendation of the audit committee.
 The role of the internal auditor is, among other things, to examine whether a company's actions comply with applicable law and orderly business procedure.
 Under the Companies Law, the internal auditor cannot be an interested party or an office holder or a relative of an interested party or an office holder, nor may the internal auditor be the company's independent auditor or its representative.
 An "interested party" is defined in the Companies Law as: (i) a holder of 5% or more of the issued share capital or voting power in a company, (ii) any person or entity who has the right to designate one or more directors or to designate the chief executive officer of the company, or (iii) any person who serves as a director or as a chief executive officer of the company.
-As of the date of this prospectus, we have not yet appointed our internal auditor.
+Our internal auditor is Yisrael Gewirtz, who serves as a partner at Fahn Kanne Control Management Ltd.